Plumeria alba L.

 Bloom Time: Spring to fall

-Plumeria alba is a small, rounded, deciduous tree that grows in a vase-shape up to 25 feet (7.6 m) tall.
+Plumeria alba is a small, rounded, deciduous tree that grows in a vase-shape and up to 25 feet (7.6 m) tall.
 It features fragrant, white flowers with yellow centers.
-Upright branches are thick but weak, and have a milky sap.
-Very fragrant, 5-petaled flowers up to 3 inches (7.5 cm) wide, bloom in terminal clusters at the branch tips from spring to fall.
-Flowers are white with yellow centers.
+Upright branches are thick but weak and have a milky sap.
+Very fragrant, 5-petaled flowers are up to 3 inches (7.5 cm) wide and bloom in terminal clusters at the branch tips from spring to fall.
+They are white with yellow centers.
 Oblong-lanceolate, green leaves are up to 12 inches (30 cm) long and spirally clustered at the stem ends.

 How to Grow and Care

 Although you don’t have to live in the tropics to grow Plumeria in the home garden, you should be aware of its growing requirements beforehand.

 Often grown in the garden as an ornamental shrub or small tree, Plumerias need to be grown in well-draining soil that is slightly acidic.
 They also need at least 6 hours of full sun.